 Wareable verdict: Bragi Dash Pro

-Another solution for those craving optimal wireless sound is the Nuheara IQ - a crowdfunding success story, which raised ten times its initial target before shipping in January 2017.
-Much like the Here One earbuds, the IQ focuses on altering how you hear the world around you.
+With Doppler Labs closing its doors, there's an alternative ready to take its place.
+If you're craving optimal wireless sound, the Nuheara IQ is a good fit.
+The crowdfunding success story raised ten times its initial target before shipping in January 2017.
+And much like the Here One earbuds, the IQ focuses on altering how you hear the world around you.
 Also involved is noise cancelling and the ability to mix your own balance between your music and the surrounding world.